arsduo/koala/readme.md

 Testing
 -----

-Unit tests are provided for all of Koala's methods; however, because the OAuth access tokens and cookies expire, you have to provide some of your own data: a valid OAuth access token with publish\_stream and read\_stream permissions and an OAuth code that can be used to generate an access token.
-(The file also provides valid values for other tests, which you're welcome to sub out for data specific to your own application.)

-Insert the required values into the file test/facebook_data.yml, then run the test as follows:
+Unit tests are provided for all of Koala's methods.
+By default, these tests run against mock responses and hence are ready out of the box:
     spec koala_tests.rb

+You can also run live tests against Facebook's servers:
+    spec koala\_tests\_without\_mocks.rb

+Important Note: to run the live tests, you have to provide some of your own data: a valid OAuth access token with publish\_stream and read\_stream permissions and an OAuth code that can be used to generate an access token.
+You can get these data at the OAuth Playground; if you want to use your own app, remember to swap out the app ID, secret, and other values.
+(The file also provides valid values for other tests, which you're welcome to swap out for data specific to your own application.)